 Always carry out a switch to daylight saving time/standard time with the automatic Windows time switching.
 Never change the time manually, because this could lead to errors with times that are relevant to zenon.

-9.2 Holidays
+9.2 Bank holidays

-This page is used to select country-specific holidays.
+You select the country-specific national holidays in this tab.